 Finally, October has arrived and I couldn’t be happier about it!

 Hello and welcome back to ReservoirBlogs.

 For me, October through December has always been the loveliest time of year.
 From fireworks and bonfires to Christmas markets and winter fairs, there’s so much to feel festive about.
-But, before all of that, October is the one month a year that allows us to completely indulge in spiced lattes, toffee apples, pumpkin carving, and all the other novelties of Halloween.
 Despite having grown up in England (where people really couldn’t care less about it) I still have a big ol’ soft spot for the spooky season and I like to live vicariously through creepy, campy, over the top (and usually American) Halloween movies.

 So, in this post I want to share with you some of my favourite films to watch in the run up to Halloween, by counting down my top 15 picks.

 Without further ado, Number 15 on the list is Edward Scissorhands.